 Fr.
-Oliver Doyle is the vice president for mission integration at the university.
+Oliver Doyle is the Iterim President at the university.
 He also teaches theology, and especially enjoys a course he developed on the Irish monasteries and their commitment to preserving Christian culture during the Dark Ages.
 A native Irishman, he served as the rector of St. Peters College Seminary, 1988-1994, and president, St. Peter’s College, 1994-1999, in Wexford, Ireland.
 He came to Montana in 1999 and serves as pastor of St. Ann’s Cathedral of the Diocese of Great Falls-Billings, and chaplain of the Central Catholic High School in Great Falls.
 He has taught theology at the University of Providence since 2001.

 Fr.
 Doyle is a noted composer of liturgical and spiritual music, and enjoys painting.